IIRyzII/SystemDesign/README.md

 This is a design for a POS system, it must fit our set requirements.
 Those requirements are :

-1.Images opposed to text and colours when comes to assortment items like fruit on website
+1.Images opposed to text and colours when comes to assortment items like fruit on the website

 2.Fewer and larger image opposed to more and smaller images on website